-- By striking the arc between the charge and electrode: In this method, the heat is directly conducted and taken by the charge.
-The furnaces operating on this principle are known as direct arc furnace.
-These furnaces are used for production and refining of various grade of steel.
+1. By striking the arc between the charge and electrode: In this method, the heat is directly conducted and taken by the charge.
+The furnace operating on this principle is known as direct arc furnace.
+These furnaces are used for production and refining of various grades of steel.

-- By striking the arc between two electrodes: In this method, the heat is transferred to the charge by radiations.
-The furnaces operating on this principle are known as indirect arc furnaces.
-These types of furnaces are used for melting of non-ferrous metals such as brass, copper and zinc.
+2. By striking the arc between two electrodes: In this method, the heat is transferred to the charge by radiations.
+The furnace operating on this principle is known as indirect arc furnace.
+These are used for the melting of non-ferrous metals such as brass, copper, and zinc.